Television antenna: Rooftop and other outdoor antennas

 Aerials are attached to roofs in various ways, usually on a pole to elevate it above the roof.
 This is generally sufficient in most areas.
 In some places, however, such as a deep valley or near taller structures, the antenna may need to be placed significantly higher, using a guyed mast or mast.
-The wire connecting the antenna to indoors is referred to as the downlead or drop, and the longer the downlead is, the greater the signal degradation in the wire.
+The wire connecting the antenna indoors is referred to as the downlead or drop, and the longer the downlead is, the greater the signal degradation in the wire.
 Certain cables may help reduce this tendency.

 The higher the antenna is placed, the better it will perform.
 An antenna of higher gain will be able to receive weaker signals from its preferred direction.
-Intervening buildings, topographical features (mountains), and dense forest will weaken the signal; in many cases, the signal will be reflected such that a usable signal is still available.
+Intervening buildings, topographical features (mountains), and dense forests will weaken the signal; in many cases, the signal will be reflected such that a usable signal is still available.
 There are physical dangers inherent to high or complex antennas, such as the structure falling or being destroyed by weather.
 There are also varying local ordinances which restrict and limit such things as the height of a structure without obtaining permits.
-For example, in the United States, the Telecommunications Act of 1996 allows any homeowner to install "An antenna that is designed to receive local television broadcast signals", but that "masts higher than 12 ft above the roof-line may be subject to local permitting requirements."
+For example, in the United States, the Telecommunications Act of 1996 (Over-the-Air Reception Devices OTARD Rule) allows "any owner or a tenant" the right, "on property that they own or over which they have exclusive use or control", to install "An antenna that is designed to receive local television broadcast signals" but that "masts higher than 12 ft above the roof-line may be subject to local permitting requirements."

 Indoor antennas

 As discussed previously, antennas may be placed indoors where signals are strong enough to overcome antenna shortcomings.
 The antenna is simply plugged into the television receiver and placed conveniently, often on the top of the receiver ("set-top").
-Sometimes the position needs to be experimented with to get the best picture.
+Sometimes, the position needs to be experimented with to get the best picture.
 Indoor antennas can also benefit from RF amplification, commonly called a TV booster.
-Reception form indoor antennas can be problematic in weak signal areas.
+Reception from indoor antennas can be problematic in weak signal areas.

 Attic installation

-Sometimes it is desired not to put an antenna on the roof; in these cases, antennas designed for outdoor use are often mounted in the attic or loft, although antennas designed for attic use are also available.
-Putting an antenna indoors significantly decreases its performance due to lower elevation above ground level and intervening walls; however, in strong signal areas reception may be satisfactory.
+Sometimes, it is desirable not to put an antenna on the roof; in these cases, antennas designed for outdoor use are often mounted in the attic or loft, although antennas designed for attic use are also available.
+Putting an antenna indoors significantly decreases its performance due to lower elevation above ground level and intervening walls; however, in strong signal areas, reception may be satisfactory.
 One layer of asphalt shingles, roof felt, and a plywood roof deck is considered to attenuate the signal to about half.